-Provision (c), (d), (e), (g):
+Provision (c)(d)(e):

-CDCR DOM Chapter 6, Article 44, §62080.14 (Transgender or Intersex Inmates) states that "Inmates who have diagnosed as transgender or intersex, as documented on the Medical Classification Chrono, shall be referred to a classification committee for review of all case factors and determination of appropriate institutional placement and housing assignment."

-To ensure inmate-patients received the necessary medical are/mental health treatment, CDCR has identified fourteen (14) facilities within the State to house the transgender population.
-The designated facilities provided services in line with the needs of the transgender population, however they are not solely housed at the designated facility based on their transgender status.
-The inmates are not housed in specific housing units but are housed throughout the facilities.
+CDCR DOM Chapter 6, Article 12, §62080.14 (Transgender or Intersex Inmates) states, "Inmates who have been diagnosed as transgender or intersex, as documented on the Medical Classification Chrono, shall be referred to a classification committee for review of all case factors and determination of appropriate institutional placement and housing assignment."
+In order to ensure inmate-patients received the necessary medical care/mental health treatment, CDCR has identified fourteen (14) facilities within the State to house the transgender population.
+The designated facilities provide services in line with the needs of the transgender population, however they are not solely housed at the designated facility based on their transgender status.
+The inmates are not housed is specific housing units, but are housed throughout the facility.